What is Foster Care?

 Why is Foster Care so Important?

-Kindness provides care for an average of
+Kindness provides care for approximately 300 animals

 in our shelter each day but the need to care

 for more animals is always there.
 Since we

 time you bring a pet into your own home to